 Biomaker Challenge is a four-month programme challenging interdisciplinary teams to build low-cost sensors and instruments for biology.
 From colorimeters to microfluidics and beyond, we’re looking for frugal, open source and DIY approaches to biological experiments.

 Whether you’re a biologist looking to optimise your protocols and pick up some electronics knowledge; an engineer looking to apply your skills and gain experience of practical biology or you’re just curious and interested to participate, we’re keen to hear from you.

 Participants will receive a Biomaker Toolkit and a discretionary budget for additional sensors, components, consumables and 3D-printing worth up to £1000.
-All teams will exhibit their device at a Biomaker Fayre in early November.
+Up to 50 grants will be awarded and all teams will exhibit their device at a Biomaker Fayre in early November.

 Biomaker Challenge Mixers

 - Primary applicants should be students or staff at the University of Cambridge, John Innes Centre or the Earlham Institute.
 External team members are welcome.

 - Teams can be any size, including individuals if all other eligibility criteria are met.